-2. Click Home > Conditional Formatting > Highlight Cells Rules > Between, see screenshot:
+2. Click Home > Conditional Formatting > Highlight Cells Rules > Between.

-3. In the Between dialog, enter the start date and end date, and select one color to highlight the cells, see screenshot:
+3. In the Between dialog, enter the start date and end date, select one color to highlight the cells, and then click OK.

-4. Then click OK button, the date cells which between the two dates that you have specified are highlighted at once.
-See screenshot:
+Then the date cells which between the two given dates are highlighted at once.

 If you want to highlight the entire row or the row of selection to make the row more striking, you need to apply a formula with the Conditional Formatting.

 1. You need to type your start and end date which you want to highlight the rows between them in the worksheet.
 In this case, I enter the start date and end date into D2 and E2 separately.